hms-networks/flexy-thingworx-connector/README.md

 11. *useDataChangeTypeAlways*: A boolean property that the Talk2M and direct data path services use when creating new Thing properties.
 The default value is `false`.
 If the value is `true`, the DataChangeType field of newly created properties will be set to 'Always'.

 12. *useHyphens*: A boolean property that controls the organization of Ewon devices and their tags.
-When tags use a hyphen prefix (i.e. PREFIX-\[tagname\]), a thing will be created for each prefix (i.e. DEVICE-PREFIX) and each of the properties will be added.
+When tags use a hyphen prefix (i.e. PREFIX-\[tagname\]), a Thing will be created for each prefix (i.e. DEVICE-PREFIX) and each of the properties will be added.
 The default value is `false`.

 ##### Services

-1. *InsertDataPoint*: Used by the Talk2M and direct data paths to insert a datapoint to the respective thing and thing property.
+1. *InsertDataPoint*: Used by the Talk2M and direct data paths to insert a datapoint to the respective Thing and Thing property.

 2. *MainExecution*: Used by the Talk2M data path for calling the Talk2MSyncData service within the script timeout period.
 This service is invoked by the ConnectorHost timer on its configured interval.